mautrix/docs/gomuks/installation.md

 The gomuks backend requires having `ffmpeg` and `ffprobe` in `$PATH` to generate metadata when sending video files.

-New gomuks terminal currently requires the backend to be running separately.
-An embedded backend mode will be added later.

 Direct links to latest CI binaries: